Door To Door Roofing Sales

-Selling door to door is a hard job… grown-up work meant only for people who can live with a daily dose of constant rejection.
+Selling door to door is a hard job… it’s grown-up work, meant only for people who can live with a daily dose of rejection for long periods of time.

 The rewards for figuring out how to prospect are much greater than the discomfort of knocking on a thousand doors.

-Once you learn how to prospect, you can go almost anywhere in the country and make an extremely good living selling roofs in a fresh hail storm.
+Once you learn how to prospect, you can go almost anywhere in the country and make an extremely good living selling roofs after a fresh hail storm.
 You want to learn how to sell roofs after a hurricane and prospecting is what helps you make money.

-On the other hand, if you don’t get door-to-door selling figured out quick, you’ll get real hungry, real fast… and you’ll be begging for your old 8-5 job in no time at all.
+On the other hand, if you don’t get door-to-door selling figured out pretty quick, you’ll get real hungry, real fast… and you’ll be begging for your old 8-5 job in no time at all.

-Obviously, everybody wants to run the hot, fresh lead that just called the office begging to sign a contract right now.
+Obviously, everybody wants to run the fresh, hot lead that just called in to the office.
+The folks begging to sign a contract right now.

 The problem is those kind of people don’t call the office very often.
 Besides, you can’t make a living waiting on prospects to call you.